-At present, we’re not entirely sure what will replace the RHI scheme but it could be a one-off Clean Heat Grant.
-This will likely provide an upfront payment of around £4,000 to aid with the capital cost of installing renewable technology such as a heat pump.
+However, a one-off payment delivered as part of the Clean Heat Grant will replace the RHI next year.
+This will provide an upfront payment of £5,000 to aid with the capital cost of installing renewable technology such as a heat pump.

 The payback on an air source heat pump will largely depend on the actual cost of the swap, taking into account any incentive payments you may receive as well as also accounting for how much you would have spent on a replacement boiler.

 The running costs also need to be evaluated against the fuel that you are replacing.
 If you currently have a gas boiler running on natural mains gas, then there will currently not realistically be any financial saving.
 Against heating oil and LPG, the payback could be better but that does depend on the cost of those fuels.